php-fig/fig-standards/proposed/http.md

 The design of the `MessageInterface`, `RequestInterface`, and `ResponseInterface` interfaces are based on existing projects in the PHP community.

-#### `HasHeadersInterface` as a separate interface

-`HasHeadersInterface` is provided as a separate interface so that other protocols that require a hash of case-insensitive headers can utilize the same interface if desired.
-For example, `HasHeadersInterface` could be used when implementing an email API for representing headers or for an HTTP client implementation that provides an abstraction for multipart/form-data elements that allow custom headers (e.g., Content-Disposition).

 #### Why are there header methods on messages rather than in a header bag?